 Similar to the Web Application, the Scheduler Service maintains a log file.
 Considering the Scheduler can reside on a different machine than the main application, the log file is written where the Scheduler is installed.

-Since Remote Execution is handled by Scheduler Services, if Remote Execution is enabled in your environment, report execution will be logged into the Scheduler Service's log.
+Since Remote Execution is handled by Scheduler Services, if Remote Execution is enabled in the environment, all report execution will be logged into the Scheduler Service's log.

 To access the Scheduler Service log file:

-- Set <logging> to on in the Scheduler Service's configuration file (
+<logging>to on in the Scheduler Service's configuration file.

 - Open the file